irenehsubayesBA/Bayes/Digital Technologies and Value Creation/README.md

 1. Data pre processing: including data cleaning and data transformation.
 2. Developed logistics regression model to predict the probability of employees accepting an RCC if it is offered to them.
-3. Developed CAR model to categorized employees who may accept RCCs or may not accept RCCs
+3. Developed CAR model to categorized employees who may accept RCCs or may not accept RCCs.
-4. Performed PCA to reduce the number of variables of the data set and
+4. Performed PCA to reduce the number of variables of the data set.

 ```DTVC_individual report.pdf```: